Malcolm X at Sidi Gaber (short story)

 “I have better things to do than read this rubbish, habibti.”

-In the silence that ensued, Malcolm turned back to his notebook and started to jot down his thoughts for the presentation.
+In the silence that ensued, Malcolm turned back to his notebook and started to jot down his thoughts for the presentation and occasionally waving away the smoke from Amir’s cigarette.

 “My assistant Omar will be waiting for you at Sidi Gaber station, Malcolm, the first station in Alexandria,” Amir said, “Laila and I will continue to Misr Station, the end of the line.”